MuftiAnees/Facebook/README.md

 # Facebook

-A simple facebook automation script.
+A simple facebook login automation script (more features in the future).
 Just replace "user email" and "password" with your credentials.
-I will not be responsible to any accounts getting banned by using this.
+<br>I will not be responsible to any accounts getting banned by using this.